Introducing The Style Council

-Introducing The Style Council is a mini-LP by English band the Style Council, released in 1983.
-Their debut release, it was released only in Australia, New Zealand, Canada, the United States, Japan, and the Netherlands.
+Introducing The Style Council is a mini-LP by the English band the Style Council, released in 1983.
+It was released only in Australia, New Zealand, Canada, the United States, Japan, and the Netherlands.
 Though not officially released in the United Kingdom, the Dutch release was heavily imported.

 Introducing The Style Council includes tracks from the band's first three UK single releases, as well as the club mix version of "Long Hot Summer".
 The band's official, full-length studio album, Café Bleu, was released the following year.